 Looking ahead, TWE sees growing opportunity in the UK to build sales and popularity of Australian wines particularly in relation to their luxury portfolio.
-Michelle Brampton, Managing Director EMEA says:
+Tony Watson, Managing Director EMEA says:

 “Opportunities for growth are varied and exciting.
 Australian winemakers are some of the most respected and innovative in the world and they can deliver wines that will interest and excite consumers and customers alike.”